 Wonder at the pink lakes (Las Coloradas)

-Outside the fishing town of Las Coloradas are a series of man-made lakes used for salt production.
+Outside the fishing town of Las Coloradas are a series of human-made lakes used for salt production.
 As a result of beta-carotene (like in carrots) containing microorganisms that live in the waters, the lakes’ waters are shades of orange and pink.
 I haven’t personally had the chance to visit the lakes, so I recommend checking out Expert Vagabond’s experience and advice for visiting.

 Discover colonial architecture in Mérida